javomode/recipe-ratings-food.com/README.md

 ### Conclusion

-The Random Forest model, combined with engineered categorical features, significantly improved predictive performance.
+The Random Forest model, combined with engineered categorical features, improved predictive performance, though not by much.
 The lower RMSE suggests it better captures the true structure of the data and how users rate recipes based on time and complexity.